 The growth and stability in worldwide audiences is not limited to China and India.
 From the Middle East, to Brazil, to Russia, and nearly every international region in between, the impact of the movie-going experience is making profits for studios in ways they did not predict a few years ago.

 Because of this unprecedented growth, in recent years the North American film industry has been forced to adapt to the needs of a global audience, and, Hollywood is having to decide to either embrace the changing landscape, or risk extinction (or at the very least, lost profits).
-While, many following the global box office wars may find themselves surprised by the US and Canada taking a back seat financially to an industry that was in many ways birthed here, one North Carolina filmmaker is asking the question, “What took them so long to realize it?”
+Many following the global box office wars may find themselves surprised that the US and Canada have taken a back seat financially to an industry that was in many ways perfected and pioneered in North America.
+Yet, one North Carolina filmmaker is asking the question, “What took them so long to realize it?”
 In fact, this filmmaker from the North Carolina

 Mountains actually discovered the power of the foreign film market back in 1973.